Relating the wave-function collapse with Euler's formula, with applications to Classical Statistical Field Theory: Conclusion

 \epigraph{The fundamental notions of calculus, namely differentiation and integration, are often viewed as being the quintessential concepts in mathematical analysis, as their standard definitions involve the concept of a limit.
 However, it is possible to capture most of the essence of these notions by purely algebraic means (almost completely avoiding the use of limits, Riemann sums, and similar devices), which turns out to be useful when trying to generalise these concepts\emph{[...]}} {T. Tao (2013)~\cite{integration}}

+In statistical field theory, the fact that we are dealing with a \emph{commutative} algebra is key to allow the selection of only a finite number of points of the continuum space.
+This is only possible because we make use of the wave-function parametrization only when it is convenient.
+We can do it because the wavefunction really is just a parametrization, without a physical counterpart.
+Even in the classical statistical field theory case where the time-evolution is deterministic, the wave-function parametrization allows the time-evolution operator to be unitary (and thus bounded) which is crucial to guarantee that the time-evolution of the expectation functional is mathematically well defined for unbounded Hamiltonians (which appear in most classical statistical field theories of interest).

-A final comment about the role of time in quantum formalism, which is discussed in detail in another article~\cite{pedro_epr}.
+A final comment about the role of time in the quantum formalism.
 As it was said above, in the ensemble interpretation the quantum system is entirely defined by a standard phase-space, which implies that the time plays no fundamental role in quantum mechanics.
-Thus, there is no "history", no "trajectory", no Lagrangian formalism and consequently there is no "collapse".
-There are only transformations (possibly non-deterministic) of the state of the system, these transformations may be indexed by a parameter we call "time", but which is very different from the time of the Lagrangian formalism.
+Thus, there is no ``history'', no ``trajectory'', no Lagrangian formalism and consequently there is no ``collapse''.
+This is consistent with the old philosophy of presentism, where time is absent from the physical reality, which was always a valid alternative to the phylosophy of eternalism, where the physical reality is a trajectory in time.
+In Quantum Mechanics, there are only symmetry transformations (possibly non-deterministic) of the state of the system; these transformations may be indexed by a parameter we call ``time'', but which is very different from the time of the Lagrangian formalism.

-There is nothing mystical in the inconsistency of the Lagrangian formalism, since it is well known that the Lagrangian formalism cannot deal with non-deterministic transformations (in particular, with a non-deterministic time-evolution).
+There is nothing mystical in the inconsistency of the Lagrangian formalism, since it is well known that the Lagrangian formalism cannot deal with a non-deterministic time-evolution.
 The crucial difference of quantum mechanics with respect to classical statistical mechanics, is a non-deterministic time-evolution, which is a natural and unavoidable generalization.

-On the other hand, the mainstream literature on quantum mechanics (in its various "interpretations") claims that the quantum phenomena is somehow mystical and defies our everyday view of the world.
-This is illustrated in the following quotes: \epigraph{The consistent histories formalism has taught us that there are infinitely many incompatible descriptions of the world within quantum mechanics.
+On the other hand, the mainstream literature on quantum mechanics (in its various ``interpretations'') claims that the quantum phenomena is somehow mystical and defies our everyday view of the world.
+This is illustrated in the following quotes:

+\epigraph{The consistent histories formalism has taught us that there are infinitely many incompatible descriptions of the world within quantum mechanics.
 Perhaps some simple criterion can be found to pick out one of these descriptions, by selecting one particular consistent set.
-Such a criterion should explain persistent quasiclassicality\emph{[...]}} {F. Dowker and A. Kent (1994)~\cite{Dowker:1994dd}}
+Such a criterion should explain persistent quasiclassicality\emph{[...]}}{F. Dowker and A. Kent (1994)~\cite{Dowker:1994dd}}

 \epigraph{It is a fundamental doctrine of quantum information science that quantum communication and quantum computation outperforms their classical counterparts.
 If this is to be true, some fundamental quantum characteristics must be behind better-than-classical performance of information processing tasks.\\ \emph{[...]} it will be demonstrated how quantum contextuality and violations of local realism can be used as useful resources in quantum information applications. }{--- \emph{M. {{\.Z}ukowski} and {\v C}. {Brukner} (2012)~\cite{bell_information}}}